Universal Plug and Play: IGMP snooping and reliability

 UPnP is often the only significant multicast application in use in digital home networks; therefore, multicast network misconfiguration or other deficiencies can appear as UPnP issues rather than underlying network issues.

 If IGMP snooping is enabled on a switch, or more commonly a wireless router/switch, it will interfere with UPnP/DLNA device discovery (SSDP) if incorrectly or incompletely configured (e.g. without an active querier or IGMP proxy), making UPnP appear unreliable.

-Typical scenarios observed include a server or client (e.g. smart TV) appearing after power on, and then disappearing after a few minutes (often 30 by default configuration) due to IGMP group membership expiring.
+Typical scenarios observed include a server or client (e.g., smart TV) appearing after power-on and then disappearing after a few minutes (often 30 minutes by default) due to IGMP group membership expiring.

 Callback vulnerability

 On 8 June 2020, yet another protocol design flaw was announced.
 Dubbed "CallStranger" by its discoverer, it allows an attacker to subvert the event subscription mechanism and execute a variety of attacks: amplification of requests for use in DDoS; enumeration; and data exfiltration.

-OCF had published a fix to the protocol specification in April 2020, but since many devices running UPnP are not easily upgradable, CallStranger is likely to remain a threat for a long time to come.
-CallStranger has fueled calls for end-users to abandon UPnP because of repeated failures in security of its design and implementation.
+OCF had published a fix to the protocol specification in April 2020,.
+Still, since many devices running UPnP are not easily upgradable, CallStranger is likely to remain a threat for a long time to come.
+CallStranger has fueled calls for end-users to abandon UPnP because of repeated failures in the security of its design and implementation.